kwonus/Quelle/AV-Bible-ICL.md

 **QUERYING DRIVER FOR VERSION INFORMATION**

-This command reveals the current Quelle version of the command interpreter:
+This command reveals the current Grammar revision of the Imperative Control Language (ICL), implemented  by the command interpreter of AV-Bible:

-@get version
+@get revision

 ---

-In general, AVX-Quelle can be thought of as a stateless server.
+In general, the ICL command processor can be thought of as a stateless server.
 The only exceptions of its stateless nature are:

 1. non-default settings assigned using the **@set** command